carsten-riedel/Coree.Template.Project/README.md

 ```
 dotnet new msbuildlib --PackageAuthor Me
 ```
-**Easily edit your NuGet package metadata inside the Package directory.**
+**Modify the metadata for your NuGet package by accessing the PackageMetadata.props file located in the Package directory**
 <br><br>

 Linux/WSL (Sample useage):